gsrakib/Fitting-data-with-distribution/README.md

 # Fitting-data-with-distribution
-You can fit data with Poisson, Gaussian and Binomial data importing from excel
+You can fit data with Poisson, Gaussian and Binomial distribution by importing from excel